-- Make sure all controls are OFF and the range is cool before cleaning. - Do not use oven cleaners, bleach or rust removers. - Do not obstruct the flow of combustion and ventilation air. - Keep appliance area clear and free of combustible materials, gasoline and other flammable vapors and liquids.
+- Make sure all controls are OFF and the range is cool before cleaning. - Do not use oven cleaners, bleach or rust removers. - Do not obstruct the flow of combustion and ventilation air.

 Failure to follow these guidelines could result in burns, electrical shock, fire or explosion.